-Identify environmental assets and their significance
+STEP 3: Identify environmental assets and their significance

-This step will assist you to identify environmental assets that may be affected by the provisional community safety proposals identified in Step 2 and their significance.
+This step helps you to identify environmental assets that may be affected by the community safety treatment proposals identified in Step 2, and their significance.

-Environmental assets that may be affected (positively or negatively) by fire or fire management include the air, land, water and the biodiversity they support.
+Environmental assets that may be affected (positively or negatively) by fire or fire management may include the air, land, water and the biodiversity they support.
 These assets may be located on the site or some distance away.
 Sources of information on environmental assets and their significance are listed in Appendix 3-1.
+Significance ratings will help you determine the most appropriate risk treatment option.